sinnwerkstatt/landmatrix/docs/api.md

 #### All investor data

-Data on all investors available can be recieved by querying for `investors`.
+Analogous to the deals, data on multiple investors can be queried with the `investors` query.
 ```
+# This will return `id` and `name` of the first 5 investors ordered ascending by ID.
 {
   investors(limit: 5) {
     id